 How do I join the Board?

-In 2025, CBA Alberta is recruiting for 2 Director at Large positions, 1 North Young Lawyer position and 1 South Lawyer (outside Calgary) position.
-Candidates who meet the criteria for the designated positions are also eligible for the director at large positions.
+In 2025, CBA Alberta is recruiting a Secretary candidate from South Alberta, and for 2 Director at Large positions, 1 North Young Lawyer position and 1 South Lawyer (outside Calgary) position.
+Candidates who meet the criteria for the designated Board Director positions are also eligible for the director at large positions.

 - The call for nominations will run from April 1 – 25, 2025, and nomination packages will be available on the website at that time.